 This will kick start your aquarium's biological filter.
 These products contain millions of living beneficial bacteria which populate the filter and break down wastes.
-It is very helpful in the first month of operation to use SafeStart or Fritz-Zyme to create the proper habitat for aquatic life.
+It is very helpful in the first month of operation to use SafeStart, Fritz-Zyme, Fluval Cycle or Stability to create the proper habitat for aquatic life.
 Our staff often refers to this product as your fish insurance.